tystr/tystr.github.io/_posts/2014-11-18-storing-and-querying-objects-in-redis.markdown

     OK

 ## Finding Objects by its id
 Notice that we've used `cars:1` as the key; in this case `1` is a unique identifier.
-It's up to the application to maintain unique Ids.
+It's up to the application to maintain unique ids (Hint: You could use the <a target="_blank" href="http://redis.io/commands/INCR">INCR</a> command for id generation).
 So to look up a car by it's id, simply do

     redis 127.0.0.1:6379> HGETALL cars:1